-This Draft Regional Transport Strategy (RTS) for the South-East of Scotland has been prepared by the South-East of Scotland Regional Transport Partnership (SEStran) which was set up under the Transport (Scotland) Act 2005.
+This Regional Transport Strategy (RTS) for the South-East of Scotland has been prepared by the South-East of Scotland Regional Transport Partnership (SEStran) which was set up under the Transport (Scotland) Act 2005.
 It covers eight constituent local authorities as shown in Figure 1.1.
 This Act also set the requirement to produce a statutory RTS to provide a strategic framework for transport management and investment for the Partnership area.

-The Draft RTS has been prepared to replace the Regional Transport Strategy 2015 -2025 Refresh published in July 2015.
+The RTS has been prepared to replace the Regional Transport Strategy 2015 - 2025 Refresh published in July 2015.
 It replaced the original SEStran Regional Transport Strategy 2008 - 2023 published in November 2008.

 It is essential that the RTS addresses the transport problems and issues being experienced in the SEStran area.
-The purpose of this Draft RTS is to set out these challenges and how SEStran proposes to respond to them and to provide an opportunity for consultation and engagement prior to finalising the strategy.
+The purpose of this RTS is to set out these challenges and how SEStran proposes to respond to them.

-This Draft RTS has been prepared in accordance with RTS development guidance (Transport Scotland, 2006), the Scottish Transport Appraisal Guidance (STAG) and all relevant legislative and policy requirements.
+This RTS has been prepared in accordance with RTS development guidance (Transport Scotland, 2006), the Scottish Transport Appraisal Guidance (STAG) and all relevant legislative and policy requirements.
 It is supported by a suite of evidence drawn from published policy documents, data analysis as well as stakeholder and public consultation.
 This has been set out in the documentation accompanying the development of the RTS.
-This includes a STAG Case for Change report which details the problems and issues that need to be tackled by the RTS as well as defining options to address them along with the strategy objectives.
+This includes a STAG Case for Change report which details the problems and issues that need to be considered by the RTS as well as defining options to address them along with the strategy objectives.
 The options which emerged from the Case for Change also underwent appraisal with the findings outlined in the STAG Preliminary Options Appraisal report.